 On rewatching Skyfall

 Let’s begin with the easy one: I’ve seen Skyfall a lot.
 I watched it most recently while writing the final draft of this blog post.
-I watched it many times in 2015, while working on a blog post called Yes, Indeed, James Bond is a Codename (and Skyfall Proved it).
+I watched it many times in 2015, while working on a blog post that presents my version of the James Bond code name theory.

 The premise of the article is simple, if controversial: James Bond is a codename used by the MI6 for their perpetual 007 agent—an agent brainwashed into not knowing the name he believes to be his codename is a codename, thinking instead that his name is, indeed, James Bond.
 Skyfall is the name not of his childhood home, but the station of his brainwashing and reprogramming.
 The graves of his parents are set pieces; the villain played by Javier Bardem is a previous Bond.